 - lime wedges (Squeeze them right over the top of your tacos for that citrusy zing!)

 I’ve written this recipe to serve 4, but it’s easy to modify for a group of friends or family.
 With a full recipe of pork carnitas kept warm in a slow-cooker, stacks of warm tortillas and a slew of toppings, you’ll have a lot of happy people.

 Step 1: Warm tortillas in a heavy skillet and transfer to foil to keep warm.

 Step 2: Heat oil in a cast iron or non-stick skillet; add carnitas.
 Cook and stir until warmed through with crispy edges.

 Step 3: Assemble tacos starting with crispy carnitas on the bottom and top as desired.
 Serve.

 - 8 corn tortillas

-- 1/3 cup leftover cooking liquid from carnitas or stock
+- leftover cooking liquid from carnitas or broth optional

 - 3 cups Slow Cooker Pork Carnitas